Bringing home your puppy is fun and exciting. It's also the perfect time to start training. Here's how to get things off to a good start.

 Ward off biting.
 "Many puppies try and play with their new owners' hands and feet in the same way they played with their littermates -- with mouthing and biting," says Beale.
 You'll have to teach him it's not OK, so don't allow any type of biting or nibbling on people, even during play.

 Too much barking can be a nuisance.
-Ward it off by teaching him when it's OK to bark and when it's not.
+Ward it off by teaching them when it's OK to bark and when it's not.
 Try using a stern "no." It may also help to get rid of or minimize the cause.

 Meeting Other Dogs